Chonma-ho: Production history

-The most modern Ch'ŏnma-ho tanks seem to be the IV and V versions.
-The Ch'ŏnma-ho IV is fitted with what resemble light explosive reactive armour bricks.
-Judging by photographs, these are mounted specifically on the turret side, with at least eight bricks per side.
-The Ch'ŏnma-ho IV is reported to be upgraded with new side-mounted smoke launchers.
+Ch'ŏnma-98, first seen in 2000 and known to western analysts as Chonma-Ho IV/Ra, was an evolution of the Ch'ŏnma-92, replacing the turret with a slightly larger one (of the same shape), thus implying a revised composite array layout.
+The placement of smoke grenade launchers was altered.
+It has been theorised that this variant received a new thermal gunner sight and fire-control system, possibly imported from Iran (such as those used on their Chieftains), but this is unconfirmed and purely speculation.
+It was only produced in limited numbers.
+An example of the Ch'ŏnma-98 is located in the Korean People's Army Museum in Pyongyang.

+Ch'ŏnma-214, first seen in 2001 and known to western analysts as Chonma-Ho V/Ra, was effectively the serial production version of the Ch'ŏnma-98.
+The vehicle shared the same upgrades as the Ch'ŏnma-98, and added add-on armour on the front turret, as well as rubber flaps on the lower front hull (similar to those on the Soviet T-80U).
+This add-on armour appears to be similar to the Soviet 'BDD' armour present on their upgraded T-55Ms and T-62Ms.

 North Korea is rumored to have received a few examples of the T-72s after 1992, and possibly a single T-90S main battle tank in August 2001.
-Any conclusion regarding whether the Ch'ŏnma-ho has been upgraded to the standards of either the T-72 or the T-90S would be highly speculative at this point.
+However, any conclusion regarding whether the Ch'ŏnma has been upgraded to the standards of either the T-72 or the T-90S is highly speculative.

 Around 90% of the Ch'ŏnma-ho is indigenously produced.
 There is evidence, however, that North Korea has purchased entire engines, or engine components, from Slovakia.
-Furthermore, it is thought that ceramic components, possibly for an upgraded armour scheme, are from foreign sources, as well as fire control components.
-It is not clear how much is indigenously produced in regards to the different variants of the Ch'ŏnma-ho.
-The figure of 90% could have changed considerably between the original Ch'ŏnma-ho I and the Ch'ŏnma-ho V, although it should be kept into consideration that many of the major features are probably purchased from abroad – especially for the upgrades of the tanks.
-It is not clear how much North Korea can afford on producing on its own, or how much it can afford to import for that matter.
+Furthermore, it is thought that ceramic components, possibly for an upgraded armour scheme, are from foreign sources, as well as fire control components, such as from Iran.
+It is not clear how much is indigenously produced in regards to the different variants of the Ch'ŏnma.
+The figure of 90% could have changed considerably between the original Ch'ŏnma and the Ch'ŏnma-214 although it should be kept into consideration that many of the major features are probably purchased from abroad – especially for the upgrades of the tanks.
+It is not clear how much North Korea can afford to produce on its own, or how much it can afford to import for that matter.
 It is thought that North Korea is considerably low on resources, especially money, and this belief has been perpetuated after North Korea's nuclear test incidents in 2006.
-It is possible that Russia is supplying North Korea with several components for North Korea's tank projects which include the Ch'ŏnma-ho and quite possibly the M-2002, although no hard evidence can support this claim.
+It is possible that Russia is supplying North Korea with several components for North Korea's tank projects which include the Ch'ŏnma and quite possibly the Pokpung, although no hard evidence can support this claim.